Our ESG commitment

 • We aim to provide effective bio-control of the microorganisms responsible for crop losses, estimated at around 30% of the world’s food supply, by developing a control for fungal pathogens.

-• We are developing RNA solutions to protect honeybees from the Varroa destructor mite.
+• We have developed a RNA solutions to protect honeybees from the Varroa destructor mite.
 Honeybees are responsible for the pollination of more than a third of all the food we eat and a little more than 80% of the fruits, vegetables, and tree nuts crucial to feeding the planet nutritiously.

 How we operate in a sustainable manner: